 In addition to both a written and oral comprehensive examination as part of the Genetic Counseling Training Program, the dual degree requires a research project to be carried out for the completion of both degrees.
 For the dual degree, students will be required to choose a research project that includes ethical, legal, or social issues of genetic counseling practice, clinical genetics or genomics, or genetic research.
 Students will also be required to include at least one Bioethics Faculty member on their Research Project Committee.

 Students who would like to enroll in the dual degree program will apply and be admitted into each program separately.
+Only current MS in Genetic Counseling students should apply for the dual degree MA program.
 While admissions committees for each program will communicate with each other regarding applicants, each admissions committee will decide independently about the suitability of the applicant to their program.

 Explore the MA in Bioethics and Medical Humanities program Application Requirements